Adal-Glez/vehicle_detection/README.md

 #### Issues I faced:

-tThis code has a lot of room to improve we can work the bumpiness of the frames by getting loweing the number of samples on the video or get an average from every frame, also we can reduce the false positives by adjusting the region of interest and working with multiple heatmaps even add notes to identify the vehicle detected and many more
+This code has a lot of room to improve we can work the bumpiness of the frames by getting loweing the number of samples on the video or get an average from every frame, also we can reduce the false positives by adjusting the region of interest and working with multiple heatmaps even add notes to identify the vehicle detected and many more

 As you could see this projet is far from being completed because even when i feel i completed the task, there is a enormous oportunity to growth and improvement, i hope i can come back to this project to improve on my thoughts on new learnings!.

 Thanks for reading.

 Adalberto